behu-kea/first-semester-java/projects/haiku-project.md

 - A haiku **cannot** include the repetition of words or sounds
 - The first words of each haiku line are always capitalized
 - A haiku is saved with ASCII art
-- Add an option to print all haikus
+- Add an option to print all saved haikus

 #### (Optional) Even more advanced